Links to graduation requirements:

-** The paper must be at least ten pages in length (typed double-spaced or handwritten single-spaced), use at least three non-encyclopedic references, demonstrate learning of a subject, and include the student’s own conclusions based upon his research.
+** The research paper must use at least three non-encyclopedic references, demonstrate learning of a subject, and include the student’s own conclusions based upon his research.
 There must be a thesis statement in the introduction which will be followed through to the conclusion.
 Follow MLA guidelines (or another standard format) to ensure a properly formatted paper.
 In order to count as a full credit, the paper must reflect an entire year's worth of research and be at least ten pages in length.

 4. Presentation of a speech of at least thirty minutes duration.

-** The speech, presented to a group outside of the immediate family, should demonstrate an understanding of the subject and conclusions drawn by the student from his study.
+** The speech, presented to a group outside of the immediate family, should demonstrate a thorough understanding of the subject as well as conclusions drawn by the student from his study.

 5. Completion of a college course.

 6. Passing test score on an Advance Placement exam (i.e. three points out of the possible five).

 Mathematics: Only options one, two, five, and six would be considered when issuing credit for mathematics coursework.
 Also, to receive an Academic Diploma, the student must take either algebra or geometry as one of the three mathematics credits.